2026 West Central Youth Baseball League Rules

 -

 The pitcher will be informed by the umpire that he has balked and the reason for the call.
 Balks will be enforced after two warnings per pitcher.
-All warnings are to be recorded by the home score keeper.
+All warnings are to be recorded by the home scorekeeper.

 -